Galileo1/WestpacAssignment/README.md

 ```
 Test are configured to run either on MacOS or Windows platform.
 This has been tested as well.
 The Test can run either on chrome or on firefox browser.Default is chromedriver.

-To change the browser.
-Please change property "app.browser" in the application.properties file under "src.main.resources"
+To change the browser:

+Please change property "app.browser" in the "application.properties" file under "src.main.resources"
 ```

 ## Extent Reports